LOGQS/agentic_framework/README.md

 # Agentic Framework

-A production-ready agentic framework with versioned context, persistent storage, and streaming-first architecture.
+An agentic framework with versioned context, persistent storage, and streaming-first architecture.

 ## Features